 Look at how much engagement this one question has in this group — it’s a good indicator that it’s a hot topic and something that many people are wondering about.

-Another good community to do some content ideation research in is Reddit.
+Some other communities that are great for content ideation research are Reddit and Quora.
 You can run a keyword search, sort by top threads, and look for questions and/or challenges that stick out to you.

 In this case, I had a call with someone in the e-commerce space last week that said around 50% of e-commerce sites are custom built — so if you’re using content to attract e-commerce companies for your product or service, this could be a great controversial topic to write about.